iamtheblackunicorn/Canyon/README.md

 ## Note :scroll:

-- *Acid Time :rainbow: :pill:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *Acid Time :moyai: :pill:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.